-World Cup Group G – Betting Tips, Predictions & Preview
+World Cup 2018 Group G – Betting Tips, Predictions & Preview

 England embarrassingly bowed out in the group stage at Brazil 2014.
 They find themselves in a much easier group this time, and they shouldn’t face many difficulties in progressing into the last-16.
 However, the English side has been famously disappointing in recent tournaments, including their recent last-16 exit to Iceland in Euro2016.

-The Three Lions were impressive in the qualifying campaign and topped their group without losing a game.
+The Three Lions were impressive in the qualifying campaign and topped their group without losing a game, as can be seen on soccer-blogger.com.
 Even with recent disappointments in tournaments, Gareth Southgate’s men will have the backing of their entire nation in Russia.
 The English side doesn’t lack in talent, and the likes of Harry Kane, Dele Alli and Raheem Sterling are capable of winning games on their own.
 The likes of Joe Hart and Wayne Rooney won’t be wearing the England jersey in this World Cup.

 The Three Lions are available at 13/8 odds to win the group and at 1/6 odds to qualify.